Bira/octopus-carnival/_drafts/lphr-scene-13.md

 they go through as they leave cleared rooms.

 There are two doors into the Fantasmagorium, the front entrance and the gift shop exit to the side.
 Which one will they use to enter?

-    [Player] d2 roll, 1 is front entrance 2 is gift shop.
+I make a d2 roll, 1 is front entrance 2 is gift shop.
 I get a 2.
 Gift shop it is.

-    [GM] That's Area E9 on the book's map.
+That's Area E9 on the book's map.

 We'll assume the party managed to get here without incident, as I want to get the main event started.
 They sneak up to the door and Jania casts Glass Wall on